Elfsquad/docs/docs/api/webhooks.md

 # Webhooks

-Webhooks allow you to build integrations which subscribe to certain events in Elfskot.
+Webhooks allow you to build integrations which subscribe to certain events inElfsquad.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured `CallbackUrl`.

 ## Events